The Ladakh Project

 Set deep in the Indian Himalayas on the western edge of the Tibetan plateau, Ladakh, or 'Little Tibet', is one of the highest and driest inhabited places on earth.
 Yet for centuries it was home to a rich and self-sustaining culture.
 Then, in the 1970s, came 'development,' which undermined the local economy and eroded cultural self-esteem.
 The result has been increasing community and family breakdown, unemployment, sprawling urban slums and pollution.

 Over the past four decades our work in Ladakh has also included hosting a wide range of meetings, from "hands-on" village workshops to international conferences.
-We have produced community theatre, radio shows, Ladakhi language schoolbooks, the first Ladakhi-English dictionary, and an educational comic book, 'A Journey to New York', that has been used in schools throughout Ladakh.
+We have produced community theatre, radio shows, Ladakhi language schoolbooks, the first Ladakhi-English dictionary, and an educational comic book, "A Journey to New York", that has been used in schools throughout Ladakh.

-ISEC has also supported farmers in resisting the pressures of industrialized agriculture.
+Local Futures has also supported farmers in resisting the pressures of industrialised agriculture.
 We have organized tours for Ladakhi farmers to visit sustainable farms in other parts of South Asia and abroad, supported local campaigns about the hazards of pesticides and chemical fertilisers, and introduced solar greenhouses that enable villagers to grow vegetables year round.

 To find out more about the effects of development in Ladakh and our work there, please read the following articles: